9.5 Ways to Maximize your NAJA Membership

 9. Attend the 2015 National Native Media Conference.

 You'll never be able to replicate the experience of the National Native Media Conference.
-As Native journalists, we serve our communities through the skills we possess as media professionals and there's no better way to sharpen them than attending the 30th annual event in Santa Clara, Calif., July 10-13.
+As Native journalists, we serve our communities through the skills we possess as media professionals and there's no better way to sharpen them than attending the 31st annual event in Washington, D.C., July 9-12, 2015.

-Whether you're aiming to learn about the tools or latest techniques, you can't afford to miss the networking opportunities (see #1 above), professional development and insight into the best practices in Native media in 2014.
-Join NAJA, Native Public Media and Vision Maker Media for the PREMIER media event in Indian Country!
-Register today - the early-bird deadline ends April 30!
+Whether you're aiming to learn about the tools or latest techniques, you can't afford to miss the networking opportunities (see #1 above), professional development and insight into the best practices in Native media in 2015.
+Join NAJA for the PREMIER media event in Indian Country - the early-bird deadline ends April 30!